sleemanj/xinha/trac/Documentation/Plugins/DynamicCSS.md

 then whatever styles set in "style.css" will be available in the drop-down (hence the "dynamic" part).
 Note that a full URL is required for import url.

-It was originally developed by [http://systemconcept.de/ Holger Hees].
+It was originally developed by [Holger Hees](http://systemconcept.de/).

 In Xinha you may find the [Stylist Plugin]({{ site.baseurl }}/trac/Stylist.html) offers better functionality, at the price of a little more screen realestate.